-If your site’s content affects people’s lives (especially YMYL sites), or if it’s accepting payment in some way, you must be seen as trustworthy.
+If your site’s content affects people’s lives (especially YMYL sites), or if it’s accepting payment, you must appear trustworthy.

-Google’s getting smarter connecting the needs of readers.
+Google’s getting brighter in connecting the needs of readers.
 If you’re writing flowery marketing fluff, it reflects poorly.

 Avoid language that sounds: